willkg/blog/posts/mozilla/socorro_dev_env.rst

 Configuration files should be in formats that allow comments.

-**Build scripts that do "one thing well" with interfaces that lend themselves to be used in shell scripts for more complicated tasks.**
+**Build scripts that do "one thing well" with interfaces that are suitable for use in shell scripts for more complicated tasks.**

 If scripts do one thing well and can be strung together, you can orchestrate complex things with a minimal amount of code.
 This keeps the scripts small and